-1. Final Meeting of the Retiring Board
+1.Final Meeting of the Retiring Board

-- (1)Call to order.
+(1)Call to order.

-- (2)Roll call.
+(2)Roll call.

-- (3) Approval of minutes of previous meeting(s).
+(3)Approval of minutes of previous meeting(s).

-- (4) Visitors.
+(4)Visitors.

-- (5)Unfinished business.
+(5)Unfinished business.

-- (a) Current claims and accounts (for the retiring board to authorize).
+(a) Current claims and accounts (for the retiring board to authorize).

-- (6)Examine and settle the books for the previous year.

-- (7)Review of election results.
+(6)Examine and settle the books for the previous year.
+(7)Review of election results.
 The board secretary will present the county auditor's official report on the latest elections.
 Official results are recorded in the minutes.

-- (8) Adjournment of the retiring board.
+(8)Adjournment of the retiring board.

-2.Organizational Meeting of the New Board
+2. Organizational Meeting of the New Board

-- (1)Board Secretary as president pro-tem, will preside over the meeting until a new board president is elected. - (2)Call to order. - (3)Roll call. - (4)Oath of office.
-The board secretary will administer the oath to new members. - (5)Election of a president of the board.
-The president pro-tem calls for nominations; nominations need not be seconded.
-The board will then vote on the nominations.
-The secretary will announce the result of the vote, and the Board Secretary will administer the oath of office to the newly elected president and the newly elected president will assume the chair.

-the newly elected president and the newly elected president will assume the chair.
-Approved 3-13-17 Reviewed Revised
+(1)Board Secretary as president pro-tem, will preside over the meeting until a new board president is elected.

+(2)Call to order.

+(3)Roll call.

+(4)Oath of office.
+The superintendent will administer the oath to new members.

+Approved 3-13-17